The Feynman Technique, automated

 Pick or upload a topic

-Choose from curated topics, or drop in a PDF, paste a reading, or share a URL.
-We extract teachable Feynman topics automatically.
+Choose from curated topics, or drop in a PDF, paste, or URL.
+We extract Feynman topics automatically.

 2